 Team-based attribution approaches should recognize that multiple healthcare entities may be providing care for the same patient.
-While most attribution models in use today assign patients to one central unit, an approach for MCIs and PHEs should not assign patients in a 1:1 ratio to a single entity (e.g., hospital, EMS system, and physician).
+While many current attribution models assign patients to one central unit, an approach for MCIs and PHEs should not assign patients in a 1:1 ratio to a single entity (e.g., hospital, EMS system, and physician).
 Instead, they should assign patients to multiple entities or regions in a model of shared accountability.
-Assignment may be based on region boundaries, where patients seek care, or the probability of where they might seek care.
+Assignment may be based on regional boundaries, where patients seek care, or the probability of where they might seek care.

 All providers that are expected to deliver care in an MCI should be part of quality measurement, and ideally, part of an accountability structure as well.
-In such an approach, multiple providers in a region (e.g., hospitals) could be included even if a patient only received care from one of them.
+In a team-based attribution model, multiple providers in a region (e.g., hospitals) can be included in the attribution model even if a patient only received care from one of them.
 Entities should know that they are accountable as part of the team and what their responsibilities are ahead of time.
 Additionally, the length of the measurement period after the MCI, high-acuity ECSC, or PHE would be driven by the type of event and would have an impact on the number of providers involved.
-There may also be a timing component.
+There may also be a timing component in a team-based attribution model.
 For example, EMS might take part in an event earlier rather than later, and their measures should consider the timing of their influence.